Welcome to today's edition of the Rush 24-7 podcast.

 Why they were wrong by Brian Walsh.

-Now, Time magazine as usual is late to this party.
+Now, Time magazine, as usual, is late to this party.

 Well, it might have been a combo of the two.

-They were they were embarrassed.
+They were embarrassed.

-And and they were they were devastated.
+And they were devastated.

 There was never any evidence.